JustinSDK/dotSCAD/docs/lib3x-flat.md

 ## Parameters

 - `lt` : The original list.
-- `depth` : Defaults to 1.
+- `depth` : Default to 1.
 The depth level specifying how deep a nested list should be flattened.

 ## Examples